lime02lime/TwoTowerSearch/README.md

 - One tower processes queries
 - Another tower processes documents
 - Both towers share the same base sentence transformer model but have separate fully connected layers
-- The model learns to create embeddings that bring similar queries and documents closer in the embedding space
+- The model learns to create embeddings that bring relevant queries and documents closer in the embedding space

 ## Model Architecture